 Dynasties fascinate us.
 From Game of Thrones with its Lannisters and Targaryons to the Kennedys, we pay attention when families cluster around power, politics and art.
-Some famous artists seem to hand genius down like many families pass along china and flatware.
+Some famous landscape artists seem to hand genius down like many families pass along china and flatware.
 The Brueghels, the Wyeths, the Pissarros and the Monets all had multiple generations of successful artists.
 To discover several interesting facts about these impressive families, read on.

 Monet and Household: All in the Family